Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Introduction

-We then illustrate the usefulness of the techniques developed in this paper and consider two new applications.
-First, we apply our new estimator to study differences in productivity in an important industry: pharmacies. \citet*{goldin2016most} have forcefully argued that this is one of the most egalitarian and family-friendly professions in which females face little discrimination in the workforce.
+We implement our new estimator using the NPWS and study differences in the marginal product of labor inputs in pharmacies. \citet*{goldin2016most} have forcefully argued that this is one of the most egalitarian and family-friendly professions in which females face little discrimination in the workforce.
 One potential explanation of this fact has been related to the rise of chains that have replaced independent pharmacies in many local markets.
 Here we estimate a team production function that distinguishes between managerial and non-managerial certified pharmacists.
-We can, therefore, test the hypothesis whether managers have become more productive in chains than in independent pharmacies.
+We can, therefore, test the hypothesis of whether managers have higher marginal products in chains than in independent pharmacies.

-We use data from the National Pharmacist Workforce Survey in 2000 which uses an ``input-based sampling'' procedure.
-It not only collects data for each pharmacist that is surveyed but also a limited amount of information at the store level including output.
 We find that we can reject the null hypothesis that independent pharmacies and chains have the same technology.
 Estimates for independent pharmacies are somewhat noisy but do not suggest that there is a large difference between managers and regular employees.
-Estimates for chains suggest that managers are more productive than regular employees.
+Estimates for chains suggest that managers have higher marginal products than regular employees.
 We thus conclude that chains seem to improve the effectiveness of managers which may partially explain why they have become the dominant firm type in this industry.

-Our second application focuses on skill formation or achievement functions which play a large role in pubic, labor, and family economics.
-Here we rely on data from the Child Development Supplement of the PSID.
-We consider two different samples to illustrate the usefulness of our new methods.
-First, we consider a sample of children who live in married households.
-Hence, both parental inputs are observed for these children.
-We find that our latent variable IV estimator produces similar results to the feasible IV estimator.
-We also consider a sample of children from divorced households where the father's inputs have to be imputed.
-Hence, the standard IV estimator is no longer feasible, but our latent variable IV estimator can still be applied.
-We find that there are some significant differences between married and divorced parents.
-In particular, divorced fathers have no significant impact on child quality.